 Similarly, when we analyze all the parameters in depth, we can come up with various mind-boggling ideas which can have huge cost benefits.

-Spot welding is the dominant joining method in BIW assembly, the position, shape and sequence of welding has a huge impact on the quality (Dimensional Stability) of the final BIW ready for paint.
-Also, if the quality does not match the exact design, the deviation might result in bad correlation between the simulation and actual crash CAE results.
+Spot welding is the dominant joining method in BIW assembly, the position, shape, and sequence of welding has a huge impact on the quality (Dimensional Stability) of the final BIW ready for paint.
+Also, if the quality does not match the exact design, the deviation might result in a bad correlation between the simulation and actual crash CAE results.
 Hence, our analysis or rather data mapping of weld info for the entire BIW and individual parts can help in understanding how the competitor is planning to avoid any such manufacturing errors.
+It also helps in optimizing the no. of spot welds, weld length and weld size and provide thickness and position benchmark values of spot welds for design engineers.

-Following (Fig: 5) is a small example that showcase the data that we map from individual parts:
+Following (Fig: 5) is a small example that showcases the data that we map from individual parts:

 If required, the weld location can be analyzed for HAZ (Heat Affected Zone), microstructure analysis, weld material identification etc.

-Work hardening and thinning behavior of BIW panels has a huge impact on crash performance and durability of BIW assembly.
-OEM’s spend huge amount of time in ensuring that while designing the effects of formability is considered.
+Work hardening and thinning behavior of BIW panels have a huge impact on crash performance and durability of BIW assembly.
+OEM’s spend a huge amount of time in ensuring that while designing the effects of formability is considered.
 Few OEM’s have started controlling the thinning % and wrinkling effect with quantified targets on BIW panels.
-As the thickness profile of all the strategically placed panels in a BIW is critical, we have started studying the thinning behavior of sheet metal panels and showcase them in a following manner.
+As the thickness profile of all the strategically placed panels in a BIW is critical, we have started studying the thinning behavior of sheet metal panels and showcase them in the following manner.
 Ultrasonic thickness gauge or microscopic thickness layer study is used from case to case basis to study thickness map.
+The main focus is on use of advanced material for weight saving by thickness reduction.
 Refer the Fig: 5 for sample Thickness Mapping data.

 The following 2 examples show the brief idea about the mounting philosophy study (refer Fig 6 & 7).
 Detailed time & production engineering specific study can be conducted and presented on demand.

-With all the information that we produce while BIW teardwon activity, the data can be utilised as a benchmark to reduce the overall development time by 23.7%.
+With all the information that we produce while BIW teard0wn activity, the data can be utilised as a benchmark to reduce the overall automotive product development time by 23.7%.
 The activities are agile and very specifically designed based on the final objective.